 As the broader movement of reconciliation between Canada and indigenous peoples takes shape, we too are working to build bridges and common understanding through engagement and dialogue.
-We will use what we learn to improve our services, as well as access to our services, by the FNMI community
+We will use what we learn to improve our services, as well as access to our services, by the FNMI community.

-We work closely with FNMI lawyers and paralegals, and are now extending our outreach with the following four goals:
+The Law Society works closely with FNMI lawyers and paralegals, and are now extending our outreach with the following four goals:

 - Understand access to justice issues from the perspective of FNMI citizens.

 - Address the unique needs of FNMI peoples within our regulatory processes.

 - Build cultural competence to help lawyers and paralegals in Ontario recognize and respond to their clients' diverse legal service needs.

 - Support FNMI lawyers and paralegals to help ensure the legal professions reflect the public they serve.